 Failure to do so will result in your student account being charged for the amount of your award.
 Any unspent funds must be returned to the Office for International Study.

-Required Thank-You Notes
+Required Thank-You Letters

-- Descriptive detail about your international experience
+- Descriptive detail about the international experience

-- Why you chose Smith
+- Why the student chose Smith

 - Warm thanks for the generosity provided

-- Your e-mail address
+- Student e-mail address

 - A photo of the student abroad, saved as a jpg file

 Thank-you letters should not mention the dollar amount received.

 Upon return, send the thank-you letter (as a Word document) and photo to the Office for International Study via e-mail.
 Be sure to include your name, class year and the name of the fund from which you received an award in your e-mail and in your thank-you letter.